wizelineacademy/academy-go-q12021/README.md

 ## What's the deal?

-The app is based on the Clean Architecture.
+The app is based on Clean Architecture.
 The first deliverable contains:

 - Domain (under the `model` folder)
 - Usecase (under the `usecase` folder)